shaikshavali-chitraganti/shaikshavali-chitraganti.github.io/tutorials.md

   type="text/javascript">
 </script>

-## <small>Linear Quadratic Regulator (LQR) control of a self balancing robot in ROS/Gazebo</small>
+## <small>Linear Quadratic Regulator control of a self balancing robot in ROS/Gazebo</small>

 **Theory:**

-The objective of discrete-time infinite horizon optimal control problem for linear time invariant (LTI) system is to obtain control inputs $$u_0,u_1,\cdots$$ that solve the following optimization problem
+The objective of discrete-time infinite horizon optimal control problem for a linear time invariant (LTI) system is to obtain control inputs $$u_0,u_1,\cdots$$ that solve the following optimization problem

 $$
 \begin{align*}